Have cystic acne? This ‘anti-steroid steroid’ can be the breakthrough you’ve been waiting for

 How does a phytosteroid mimic the results of a dermatologist-administered cortisone shot?

 Philen: A dermatologist administered shot is a common and effective treatment to quickly relieve swelling and tenderness in inflammatory acne.
-It’s important to note that a corticosteroid shot is not a cure for cystic acne: Its purpose is to soothe the pain associated with the cyst.
+It’s important to note that a corticosteroid shot is not a cure for cystic acne: The purpose of a steroid injection is to soothe the pain the patient feels from the cysts.

 Can a topical cystic acne treatment really work as well as an injection?

-However, research shows that a phytosteroid and a cortisone shot act similarly to activate soothing.
-Even consumer testing showed that the phytosteroid helped reduce redness and helped soothe in just one day.
+However, research shows that steroids for acne, when applied topically like a phytosteroid, act similarly to a cortisone shot in how they soothe the skin.
+Even consumer testing showed that the phytosteroid helped reduce redness and helped soothe their skin condition in just one day.
 Cortisone shots, meanwhile, are known to start reduction in swelling in eight hours with significant reduction in size and pain after one day.
 This further demonstrates that a phytosteroid and a cortisone shot work towards a similar benefit.
 And you can’t forget the convenience and comfort of a topical acne treatment with a phytosteroid, vs. a dermatologist visit for an injection.

 Are there ingredients that complement phytosteroids?

 Philen: Definitely.
-The skin is very complex so there is always room for additional ingredients with complementary benefits like hydrating glycerin, anti-inflammatory mushroom extract and breakout-clearing salicylic acid.
-Soothing itself is also a complex mechanism that happens in the skin, so formulas that pair a phytosteroid with other soothing ingredients can be a multi-pronged way to counteract redness and inflammation.
+The skin is very complex so there is always room to implement additional ingredients into your skincare regimen with complementary benefits like hydrating glycerin, anti-inflammatory mushroom extract and breakout-clearing salicylic acid.
+Soothing itself is also a complex mechanism that happens in the skin, so formulas that pair a phytosteroid with other soothing ingredients are great for sensitive skincare because they can be a multi-pronged way to counteract redness and inflammation.

 The views expressed in this article do not necessarily represent the views of Murad, and are for informational purposes only, even if the advice of physicians and medical practitioners are included.
 This article is not a substitute for professional medical advice, diagnosis or treatment, and should not be considered specific medical advice.